ibm-cloud-docs/log-analysis/adoption.md

 {: tab-group="archive"}
 {: class="simple-tab-table"}
 {: row-headers}
-[^7]: Standard is used for active workloads.
-No charge incurs for data that is retrieved (other than the cost of the operational request itself and public outbound bandwidth).
-[^8]: Vault is used for cool workloads where data isn't accessed frequently, but a retrieval charge applies for reading data.
-The service includes a threshold for object size and storage period consistent with the intended use of this service for cooler, less-active data.
-[^9]: Cold Vault is used for cold workloads where data is primarily archived (accessed every 90 days or less) - a larger retrieval charge applies for reading data.
-The service includes a threshold for object size and storage period consistent with the intended use of this service: storing cold, inactive data.
-[^10]:  Flex is used for dynamic workloads where access patterns are more difficult to predict.
-Depending on usage, if the lower cost of cooler storage that is combined with retrieval charges exceeds a cap value, then the storage charge increases and no any retrieval charges apply.
-If the data isn't accessed frequently, Flex storage can be more cost effective than Standard storage.
-If cooler usage patterns become more active, Flex storage is more cost effective than Vault or Cold Vault storage.
-No threshold object size or storage period applies to Flex buckets.

 | Requirement                                  | Storage class: `Standard`[^11]  | Storage class: `Vault`[^12] | Storage class: `Cold Vault`[^13] | Storage class: `Flex`[^14] |
 |----------------------------------------------|---------------------------------|-----------------------------|----------------------------------|-----------------------------|